 In 2015, there was an update to the JOBS Act which broke the Reg A filings into two tiers.
 For tier I Reg A, the annual limit is $20 million.
 For tier II Reg A, the annual limit is $50 million.
 To find more information about Reg A offerings, click Definitive Guide to Regulation

 For more information on Regulation D, listen to my following podcast episode:

-- 506(b) vs. 506(c): Which Money Raising Structure Should You Do? ([26:28]) – Securities law expert Mark Roderick explains the pros and cons of the 506(b) and 506(c) offerings and which one you should use when raising money for your deals.
+- 506(b) vs. 506(c): Which Money Raising Structure Should You Do? ([26:28]) – Securities law expert Mark Roderick explains the pros and cons of the 506(b) and 506(c) offerings and which one you should use when raising the unlimited amount of money for your deals.

 - Why You Should Raise BILLIONS in Capital with a 506(c) Offering with Mark Mascia ([29:06]) – Commercial developer Mark Mascia talks about how he has completed over $1 billion in development deals while raising money with 506(c) offerings.

 - The 4-Prong Test to Raise Money LEGALLY and Avoid Fines with Jillian Sidoti ([26:26]) – Syndication attorney Jillian Sidoti provides a four-part exercise to help you determine if you are offering securities and, if you are, how to do so legally.

 - All You Need to Know About Real Estate Syndications with Gene Trowbridge ([26:43]) – Syndication attorney Gene Trowbridge provides an overview of how to sell securities via syndications

 Are you an accredited investor who is interested in learning more about passively investing in apartment communities?
 Click here for the only comprehensive resource for passive apartment investors.